 Any student may audition for the two fully staged theater productions each year or any of the numerous student-directed one-acts.
-Special May term classes include musical production or a traveling children's theater ensemble.
-Students are welcome to volunteer as costume, light and set construction assistants for any of the productions.
+Students are welcome to volunteer as costume, light, sound, hair/makeup, props and set construction assistants for any of the productions.
 Advanced students may design or direct shows, including selected one-acts.
 Goshen theater students participate annually in Region III of the Kennedy Center American College Theater Festival.